shapeshed/shapeshed.com/content/posts/websites_on_mobile_phones.md

-{
-  "title": "Websites on mobile phones",
-  "date": "2006-05-16T00:00:00+01:00",
++++
+date = "2006-05-16T00:00:00+01:00"
-  "description": "With mobile access to the web becoming more prolific it may well be the time for businesses to ensure that their online presence covers delivery over mobile platforms.
-The good news is that if the site is build using modern methods it is relatively easy and cheap to do.", "tags": [
+description = "With mobile access to the web becoming more prolific it may well be the time for businesses to ensure that their online presence covers delivery over mobile platforms.
+The good news is that if the site is build using modern methods it is relatively easy and cheap to do." tags = ["XHTML", "CSS"] title = "Websites on mobile phones"

-    "XHTML",
-    "CSS"
-  ]
-}
++++

 The display of websites are typically controlled by stylesheets.
 Stylesheets tell the browsers how and where to display elements on a page.
 To create a mobile site it is simply a case of creating a new stylesheet for delivery on mobile platforms.